Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic basic flows

 This bulk-flow dissipation is further enhanced by viscous boundary layers imposed by the boundary conditions.
-For a rapidly oscillating no-slip inner boundary, the boundary-layer contribution is given by (\ref{eq:Stob2}); its leading term, proportional to $a_s/L_\nu$, exceeds the bulk force (\ref{eq:sfPoJ}) when $a_s/L_\nu>2(1-a^5)/(1+a^4)$, i.e. for sufficiently thin boundary layers.
+For a rapidly oscillating no-slip inner boundary and a no-slip outer boundary at rest, the boundary-layer contribution is given by (\ref{eq:Stob2}); its leading term, proportional to $a_s/L_\nu$, exceeds the bulk force (\ref{eq:sfPoJ}) when $a_s/L_\nu>2(1-a^5)/(1+a^4)$, i.e. for sufficiently thin boundary layers (the $a^4$ term is the outer boundary layer contribution).
 Comparing (\ref{eq:sfPoJ}) with the $L_\nu$-independent term of (\ref{eq:Stob2}) in the unbounded limit $a=0$ further shows that the viscous layer at the no-slip inner boundary reduces the contribution of this order to the force by a factor $1/2$.